jrn2778/IGME230/230-project-1-content.md

 The player can move left and right to dodge or attack opponents.
 They can collect pucks.
 They can shoot at a goal.
 Keyboard will be the primary mode of input.

 ## VII.
 About the Developer
-Justin Nauta is a 2nd year Game Design and Development major, with a large interest in programming, mainly in C#.
+Justin Nauta is a second year Game Design and Development major, with a strong interest in programming, mainly in C#.
+He has been programming since he was just eleven years old, and aspires to be a professional game developer.